Italian language in the United States

 An important part of Italian American identity, the Italian language has been widely spoken in the United States of America for more than one hundred years, due to large-scale immigration beginning in the late 19th century.
 Since the 1980s, however, it has seen a steady decline in the number of speakers, as earlier generations of Italian Americans die out and the language is less often spoken at home by successive generations due to assimilation and integration into American society.
-Today Italian is the eighth most spoken language in the country.
+From its peak as the fourth most spoken language in the United States in 1940 (behind English, Spanish, and German), by 2020 Italian had dropped to become the fifteenth most spoken language in the country.

 History

 In Little Italy, Chicago, some Italian language signage is visible (e.g. Banca Italiana).

 The first Italian Americans began to immigrate en masse around 1880.
 The first Italian immigrants, mainly from Sicily, Calabria and other parts of Southern Italy, were largely men, and many planned to return to Italy after making money in the US, so the speaker population of Italian was not always constant or continuous.

 Between 1890 and 1900, 655,888 Italians went to the United States, and more than 2 million between 1900 and 1910, though around 40% of these eventually returned to Italy.
 All told, between 1820 and 1978, some 5.3 million Italians went to the United States.
 Like many ethnic groups who emigrated to the Americas, such as the Germans in Little Germany, French Canadians in Little Canadas, and Chinese in Chinatowns, the Italians often lived in ethnic enclaves, often known as Little Italies, and continued to speak their original languages.
 Such neighborhoods were established in major cities such as New York, Jersey City, Newark, New Orleans, Boston, Philadelphia, Pittsburgh, Cleveland, Chicago, St. Louis, San Francisco, and Los Angeles.

 This poster discourages the use of Italian, German, and Japanese.